openfga/rfcs/20231214-listUsers-api.md

   - Should a tuple such as `document:1#viewer@user:*` cause a result to be included in the response if the filter is `user_filter: [{type: "user"}]` or should we require explicit passing of `user_filter: [{type: "user", wildcard: {}}]`?
 Or should this be behavior that is configurable *per request* (e.g. a query parameter/input of the request itself)?

+  - Should we include the `resolved_paths` field in each response in the initial implementation, or should we postpone that?
+It is necessary to efficiently address the Google Doc Share Dialog scenario described in [Example 5](#example-5-google-docs-share-dialog).
+We just need to decide if that is in scope of the initial work.

 - What parts of the design do you expect to be resolved through implementation of the feature?

   - The implementation should take into account dispatch composition.
 Any further expansion of a given ListUsers subproblem should be composed through a uniform loopback function call mechanism.
 This will allow for subproblem resolution to be dispatched over a network interface at a later time if we so choose.